-The flag is based on the International Classification of Functioning, Disability and Health (ICF), and is broadly consistent with the short disability questions that the Australian Bureau of Statistics (ABS) uses in a number of its social surveys.
+The flag is based on the International Classification of Functioning, Disability and Health (ICF) and is broadly consistent with the ABS Short Disability Module.
 The flag is intended for use in collections covering a wide range of sectors, enabling nationally consistent collection of information about the disability status of people encountering mainstream services.

 A major theme running through the disability policy of all Australian governments is ensuring mainstream services and programs address the needs of people with disability.
 (Mainstream services are services that people encounter in everyday life – such as healthcare, education, housing, transport, community services.)

 A critical first step to improve the capability of mainstream services to support people with disability is to be able to meaningfully identify people with disability.
 This is important for monitoring the gap in health and social outcomes between people with disability and other Australians.
 This information also provides a broader sense of the balance of service needs and service provision to people with disability.